pomm-project/ModelManager/documentation/model.rst

     Return the array representation of the hosted data.

 ``status``
-    Since the entity is mutable, it is important to keep track of its status.
+    Since the entity is mutable, it is important to keep track of its status (see `Stateful entities`_ below).

 For convenience, a ``StatefulEntityTrait`` is provided by the package, it implements two functions: ``status`` and ``touch`` which behaves like Unix’s ``touch`` utility.